 - Proceed to Manage orders and find the order you wish to issue the tax refund.

-- On the Order Details page, choose the option Refund order.
+- On the Order Details tab, choose the option Refund order.

-- On the upper side of your Refund order page, select Refund tax only.
+- On the upper side of your Refund order page, choose Refund tax only.

-- Select an order from an unincorporated area or Tax-exempt buyer.
+- Select an order from an unincorporated area or a Tax-exempt buyer.

-- If you select the order from an unincorporated area, you will have to select the jurisdiction you will refund.
+- If you select the order from an unincorporated area, you will need to pick the jurisdiction you will refund.

-- If you choose a tax-exempt buyer, you will have to indicate an exemption reason.
+- If you choose a tax-exempt buyer, you must indicate an exemption reason.

 Amazon Seller Return Policy: Restocking Fee